- Written by Dr.Mehmet Demircioglu

 Density expectations must stay realistic.
 Temple corners are visible, but they are not meant to be a wall of hair.
 If the surgeon tries to create a very dense, low, flat border, the result may look strong immediately after implantation and still look unnatural later.

-When the plan is conservative, the patient may still keep options open for a later session.
+When the plan is moderate, future options usually stay more open.
 When the plan is too aggressive, repair becomes harder because the visible edge has already been defined.
-The safer shape is one that looks natural now and still makes sense as the patient gets older.
+The safer shape is one that looks natural now and still makes sense as the person gets older.

-Proceed when the temple recession is clearly defined, the donor area is strong, the design is mature, the expected graft number matches the area, and the future hair loss plan has been discussed.
+Proceed when the temple recession is clearly defined, the donor area is strong, the design is mature, the expected graft number matches the area, and the future hair loss plan is clear.
 Wait when the pattern is moving quickly, the proposed line is too low, the donor area is questionable, or the consultation feels rushed.

 If you are comparing quotes, do not ask only how many grafts are offered.
 Ask what will be treated, what will be preserved, what may change with age, and whether the plan still makes sense if the hair behind the temples thins in the future.
 That answer tells you far more than the graft number alone.